uncg-csc340/f24-individual-assignment1/README.md

 > First collaborative homework assignment.

 This assignment is to make sure you are comfortable using Git.
 At the end, you will have created your own branch off of a main branch, made your own edits, pushed those edits back to the origin. \
 You will have sent a pull request to have your changes merged with the main branch.
+Be sure to add your GitHub username to the assignment "Give Me Your Github Username" located on this Canvas course.
 If you have already given me your GitHub username, You will receive an invitation to participate in the project via email once I have added you as a collaborator to the GitHub repo.
 That's when you know you will have permission to push your changes to the GitHub server.

 ## Step One: In your OneDrive folder location, create a folder that will serve as a workspace for your CSC340 projects.